-to be much more streamlined than competitive service hiring, with only minimal procedural requirements and should therefore seemingly not require the level of human resources involvement that is seen in competitive service hiring.
+Excepted service hiring still sees many of the same problems of rigidity that are seen in competitive service hiring.
+At first, this is puzzling.
+After all, excepted service hiring is supposed to be much more streamlined than competitive service hiring, with only minimal procedural requirements and should therefore seemingly not require the level of human resources involvement that is seen in competitive service hiring.
 To understand why excepted service hiring still suffers from the same kinds of procedural burdens seen in competitive service hiring, we need to examine a bit further the nuances of the federal personnel scheme.

 First, it is not entirely accurate to say that excepted service hiring is, across the board, more streamlined than competitive service hiring.
-Recall that OPM has five "schedules" of excepted service positions: A through E. Each schedule is treated a bit differently under the law.67 For example, Schedule A positions, including attorneys, are generally not subject to veterans' preference, other than "to the extent feasible."
-However, other excepted service positions, such as those that fall under Schedule D (e.g., Pathways programs and law clerks), are subject to a level of veterans' preference that, although somewhat different from the competitive service's veteran's preference, is much stricter than "to the extent feasible."68
+Recall that OPM has five "schedules" of excepted service positions: A through E. Each schedule is treated a bit differently under the law.66 For example, Schedule A positions, including attorneys, are generally not subject to veterans' preference, other than "to the extent feasible."
+However, other excepted service positions, such as those that fall under Schedule D (e.g., Pathways programs positions), are subject to a level of veterans' preference that, although somewhat different from the competitive service's veteran's preference, is much stricter than "to the extent administratively feasible."67

 Nowhere is the bureaucratization of federal hiring seen more clearly than in the content of vacancy announcements.
 As discussed above, all competitive service vacancy announcements are required to be posted on USAJobs.
 This is not the case with excepted service announcements, but many agencies nonetheless post their excepted service announcements, including 0905 attorney announcements, on USAJobs, either because they believe it to be required or they believe it to be an effective way to recruit attorneys.
 In an April 2016 hearing on the subject of USAJobs, several witnesses testified that job announcements posted on USAJobs are impenetrable.
 The typical USAJobs announcement is approximately eight pages of dense human resources jargon and contains confusing and contradictory instructions.
-The actual description of the position, if the announcement contains one at all, is often relegated to a few sentences and buried in the midst of dense boilerplate language.
-Indeed, in one instance, a printed federal job announcement stretched thirteen feet when printed.69
+The actual description of the position, if the announcement contains one at all, is often relegated to a few sentences and